Clickable arrow icon In this article

 How to Calculate Profitability Ratios?

 The profitability ratio is also a financial metric to measure if a company has a healthy profit margin.
+It involves the relationship of a company’s earning power and its financial metrics, such as the dividend payout ratio and the structure of the income statement.
 Also, you can calculate these ratios consistently and track the profitability over time.
-Let us understand the calculation of profitability ratios with the following example.
+Let us understand how profitability ratios are calculated using the following example.

 ParticularsAmount (Rs.)